PlasmaPy/PlasmaPy-data/README.md

-# sample-data
+# data
-Sample data for testing and documenting PlasmaPy
+Data repository for use in plasmapy functions.